7 Easy Tips to Make Your Infographics Stand Out

-Good layout can make the infographics more attractive and readable.
+Good layouts can make the infographics more attractive and readable.
 Since the aim of your infographics is to make for a quick read, you should tell a story in an instant.
-You don’t have to add much text but use a timeline to show things changing with time.
+You don't have to add much text but use a timeline to show things changing with time.
 For example, this infographics is designed with a story to show a new year travel plan.
 We can easily and immediately get the information of the travel time and destination.

 4. Make it Simple